 One hundred years of SATRA: the opening chapter

 As a part of SATRA’s centenary year celebrations, we investigate the association’s beginning and its significant growth during the first ten years.

 Even while the First World War was still raging around the world, a far-sighted Englishman believed that he knew just what was needed to help the British footwear industry to move forward whenever peace was restored.
 John Blakeman – principal of the Northampton Technical School – identified a number of requirements in order to achieve his goal.
 These included a centralised source of information that would be available to shoemakers, a body to research innovative ideas and a good scientific facility to test footwear components, materials and products.
 Blakemen was a great believer in science, and he strongly believed that its application to shoemaking would be able to deliver a considerable number of benefits.
 Described as a man of endless enthusiasm and determination, he became the driving force behind the establishment of the organisation which today is known as SATRA.
-The photograph above shows the clicking room of a Northampton footwear company photographed in the early days of the 20th century – exactly the kind of business the new body was founded to assist.
+The photograph below shows the clicking room of a Northampton footwear company in the early days of the 20th century – exactly the kind of business the new body was founded to assist.

 Early in 1918, Blakeman contacted one Charles W Phipps, who had good connections in both business and education, to discuss his hopes for this new body.
 The two men spent much time exploring every detail and new ideas were added as their enthusiasm grew.
 After several meetings together, Blakeman and Phipps had fine-tuned their own ideas, and decided that it was time to consult other selected individuals.
 Only then were their combined proposals ready to be committed to paper.